open-telemetry/opentelemetry.io/.github/ISSUE_TEMPLATE/DOCS_UPDATE.md

 **What is the name + path of the page that needs changed?** The relative path and page title where you found a problem.

-**Additional context** Anything else you can think about that would be helpful.
+**Additional context**: anything else you can think about that would be helpful.

 _Please delete paragraphs that you did not use before submitting._